Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

  `/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/rbh-report --fs-info --class-info`

-##TEST WITH DAOS_CORTX
+## Test for daos to CORTX and vice-versa data movement

 In this excercise object movements from daos to cortx and cortx to daos will be made sure.
 This exercise will be carried out by defining policies inside a container and running those policies using robinhood policy engine.
 There are two pre-requisites to carry out this test mentioned below.
 * daos server node running on one VM

-  - follow this document to setup daos and creating container.
+  - follow this [document](https://github.com/Seagate/cortx-experiments/blob/main/daos-cortx/docs/setup_daos.md) to setup daos and creating container.

 * cortx server node running on second VM

-  - follow this document to setup cortx on your vm.
+  - follow this [document](https://github.com/Seagate/cortx/blob/main/QUICK_START.md) to setup cortx on your vm.

-* once everything is in-place let's start with the datamovement test by following below steps on daos node which is running robinhood policy engine.
+* once everything is in-place let's start with the datamovement test by following below steps on daos node which is hosting robinhood policy engine.

 1. create obejcts in a daos container (i.e. inside dfuse mount point)